ibm-cloud-docs/containers/cs_annotations.md

   ```
   {: codeblock}

-4. Verify that your ALB is re-configured with the non-default ports.
+4. Verify that your ALB is reconfigured with the non-default ports.
   ```
   kubectl get service -n kube-system
   ```